social-media-ethics-automation/book/docs/_sources/ch13_mental_health/02_unhealthy_activities.md

 In 2018, Youtuber [ContraPoints](https://www.youtube.com/c/ContraPoints) (Natalie Wynn) made a video exploring the extremely toxic online Incel community, and related it to her own experience with a toxic 4chan community.
 (Content warning: Sex, self-hatred, and self-harm)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fD2briZ6fB0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Note: The video might not embed right, and if you want to watch it, you might have to click to open it in youtube.

 Since you might not want to watch a 35 minute video, here are a few key points and quotes: